RxLaboratory/OCA/src-docs/docs/specs/folder-structure.md

  |> Group_name_6
 ```

+!!! note
-Note that the `.oca` file at the root could also use the extension `.json`
+    The `.oca` file at the root could also use the extension `.json`.

+!!! tip
+    All layers may be stored in a single subfolder with an arbitrary name instead of directly at the root.